google/clspv/README.md

 [SPIRV-Headers]: https://github.com/KhronosGroup/SPIRV-Headers
 [SPIRV-Tools]: https://github.com/KhronosGroup/SPIRV-Tools

-## Builtin Library
+## Builtin Libraries

-Clspv includes an LLVM IR library (cmake/clspv--.bc) containing implementations of some OpenCL builtin functions.
-This file is distributed under the LLVM license (included in LICENSE) as it is generated from the LLVM sub-project [libclc](https://libclc.llvm.org).
+Clspv includes two LLVM IR libraries (cmake/clspv--.bc, cmake/clspv64--.bc) containing implementations of some OpenCL builtin functions, for the spir and spir64 targets respectively.
+These files are distributed under the LLVM license (included in LICENSE) as they are generated from the LLVM sub-project [libclc](https://libclc.llvm.org).
 Refer to the source for the relevant copyrights.

 ### Rebuilding the Library